Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Acknowledgement

 \section{Acknowledgement}

-Many of the ideas in this paper were initially formulated and tested during Helena Althoff's Master's thesis \cite{Althoff2024}, and her contributions have been important in their refinement.
+Many of the ideas in this paper were initially formulated and tested during Helena Althoff's Master's thesis \cite{Althoff2024}.
 Fruitful discussions with Daniel Balzani and Maximilian Köhler are gratefully acknowledged, and some ideas are the result of joint discussions with David Wiedemann.